CABF Constitution ( the following documents are in force )

 Click this link for a copy of the Strategic Framework which was adopted on 5 October 2019.

-Background to the Special Project to Update the CABF Governance Structure, including Development of By-Law #3 and Updating the Council and Committee Structure
+Special Project to Update the CABF Governance Structure including Development of By-Law #3 and Updating the Council and Committee Structure

 The following provides a summary of the important elements of the process used by the Special Project Team in developing proposed amendments to the CABF By-Laws and related governance matters and the modernization of the Council and Committee structure (most recent at the top going down to most historic at the bottom of this column).